tuantruong2206/myowncoin/doc/tor.md

-Starting with Tor version 0.2.7.1 it is possible, through Tor's control socket API, to create and destroy 'ephemeral' hidden services programmatically.
-Bitcoin Core has been updated to make use of this.
+Starting with Tor version 0.2.7.1 it is possible, through Tor's control socket API, to create and destroy 'ephemeral' hidden services programmatically. nilabit Core has been updated to make use of this.

-This means that if Tor is running (and proper authorization is available), Bitcoin Core automatically creates a hidden service to listen on, without manual configuration.
+This means that if Tor is running (and proper authorization is available), nilabit Core automatically creates a hidden service to listen on, without manual configuration.
 This will positively affect the number of available .onion nodes.